AndreaSimongini/CASTOR/README.md

 5. Which class is this?
 Choose between II, IIP, IIn, IIb, Ib, Ib/c, Ic.

-## Debugging
+## 4. Debugging

 As always, things can go pretty wrong and you will need to re-do your analysis.
 During the development and testing of CASTOR I faced several problems and learnt how to solve them.
 Here a few suggestions regarding the most common problems I met.

 1. The first thing you need to check is the `templates.png` file: are the spectra looking reasonable?
 If not, there can be some problems in your input data:
-     - incorrect normalization of time (are your you saved time in MJD format?)
+     - incorrect normalization of time (it the time column in MJD format?)
-     - incorrect definition of magnitudes (here we use apparent magnitudes in AB system)
+     - incorrect definition of magnitudes (is the magnitude column in AB system?
+Are magnitudes apparent and not absolute?)
-     - filters (check if your filters are in the `filterlist` above)
+     - filters (are the filters in the allowed `filterlist` above and with the correct nomenclature?)
 2. Another important check is the estimate of the `t0` and the `tmax`.
 If the sampling of your data is bad, or they are collected far from the explosion, the estimate of `t0` may be wrong, thus you need to set it manually.
 The same problem can occur with the `tmax`: if your data are collected far from the maximum, then it is impossible to determine it with CASTOR.
-Watch out!
-If your supernova has to peaks, it can happen that CASTOR identifies the second one (brighter) as `tmax`.
+Another problem may occur if the light curves show two peaks with the second brighter than the first: CASTOR will select the second peak for the estimate of `tmax'.
 Note that many problems you may encounter are simply related to a bad estimation of these two parameters which depend strongly on how the light curves are taken.
-3.

-If the spectral templates look fine, you should check the velocity.png image: the velocity should have a rather normal behaviour: if you see something weird it's probably due to a bad selection of P-Cygni lines to study.
-An important check is also the distance: since many parameters directly depend on the estimation of distance, if their results look odd, it's probably due to an incorrect estimation of the distance parameter.
+3. Check the `velocity.png` plot and the `distance` value: are they reasonable and close to what you were expecting?
+If not, you may need to execute again the `parameter_estimation` routine and select different lines or different values for the range or different epochs.
+You may need to repeat this step several times for both features (P-Cygni and absorption) until you find the correct one that gives you the correct results.
+In this case, a fine tuning is necessary until you find the right combination: every other parameter strongly relies on the velocity + distance estimation.
+4. Check the `gp.png` plot.
+If the GPs failed in fitting the light curves, there can be several problems in templates building and parameter estimation.
+This problem may occur if:
+   - the `t0` value is estimated badly.
+   - data points are too scattered in time.
+   - data points are too scattered in magnitude following a non-physical behaviour.